LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Real-Vehicle Experiments: On-Cloud LLM for Personalized Decision-Making

 \subsubsection{The Validation of Driving Performance of Talk2Drive}

-To validate the driving performance of the Talk2Drive system, we conduct comprehensive experiments to compare the driving performances between the baseline and the Talk2Drive through the metrics defined in \cref{subsec:evalationmetrics}.
+To validate the driving performance of the Talk2Drive system, comprehensive experiments are conducted to compare the driving performances between the baseline and the Talk2Drive through the metrics defined in \cref{subsec:evalationmetrics}.
 As discussed earlier, the baseline values are from the average data of human drivers.
 The average driving performance for each scenario within each command directness is shown in \cref{tab:drivingperformance}.
 Note that for each expected driving behavior, the driving pattern is distinct.
 Therefore, a baseline is created for every driving behavior separately.

 The driving score is the weighted sum of all the safety and comfort metrics, reflecting the overall driving performance.
 The driving scores are calculated and recorded in \cref{tab:drivingperformance}, with green texts highlighting scores higher than the baseline of the same driving behavior and red texts showing the lower scores.
-As shown in \cref{tab:drivingperformance}, regardless of the command's directness or the human's behavior, nearly all driving scores are better than the baseline, showing that our framework consistently provides relatively safe and comfortable driving experiences for humans in all scenarios.
+As shown in \cref{tab:drivingperformance}, regardless of the command's directness or the human's behavior, nearly all driving scores are better than the baseline, showing that this framework consistently provides relatively safe and comfortable driving experiences for humans in all scenarios.

-The latency of the internet remains mostly consistent (around 300ms) under the same network conditions.
-The empirical results from our tests reveal that the latency for the most responsive LLM falls between approximately 1.2 to 1.8 seconds.
-This finding suggests considerable potential for integration into certain real-time applications where such response times are within acceptable limits.
+The latency of the internet remains mostly consistent (around 300 ms) under the same network conditions.
+The empirical results from the tests reveal that the latency for the most responsive LLM falls between approximately 1.2 to 1.8 seconds. \first{While the observed 1.2 s to 1.8 s latency is acceptable for high-level, non-urgent decisions (e.g., responding to ``drive more conservatively''), it is necessary to emphasize that this latency makes the cloud-based LLM entirely unsuitable for any safety-critical, time-sensitive maneuvers (e.g., emergency braking or collision avoidance.)} This finding suggests considerable potential for integration into certain real-time applications where such response times are within acceptable limits.
 Specifically, LLMs demonstrate strong suitability for making high-level decisions or modifying driving behaviors in response to human commands.
 These scenarios require timely responses but do not typically demand extremely low latency.